Secluded & Quiet Islands In Greece

 View Of Chora Village

-Just a stone’s throw for the popular and overcrowded Santorini, Anafi is one of the lesser-known Greek islands in the Aegean region.
+Just a stone’s throw from the popular and overcrowded Santorini, Anafi is among the lesser-known Greek islands in the Aegean region.
 It is a fantastic place for peace and quiet, although quite difficult to reach.

 How To Get To Anafi

-You can travel to this quiet greek island, from Athens, with one of the three weekly ferries that leave from the port of Piraeus.
+You can travel to this quiet Greek island from Athens with one of the three weekly ferries from the port of Piraeus.
 Otherwise, you can take the ferry from Santorini, Ios, or Milos.
 The trip is about 10 hours long.

 Since there is no airport in Anafi, those looking to fly should first need to reach Santorini Airport and easily reach Anafi by ferry; the ride is about 2 hours.